In All the Light Here Comes from

-Here Comes from Above: The Life and Legacy of
+Above: The Life and Legacy of Edward Hitchcock,

-to life for his readers.
-Relying largely on
+Edward Hitchcock to life for his readers.
+Relying

-Hitchcock's own words from his letters, notes, and
+largely on Hitchcock's own words from his letters,

-an intimate view of the man, his scientific
+presents an intimate view of the man, his

-as his battles with powerful personal demons that
+writings, as well as his battles with powerful

-threatened him at every turn.
-Each chapter is
+personal demons that threatened him at every turn.

-the humanity of the man with dignity, charm, and
+family, that reveals the humanity of the man with

 The Life and Legacy of Edward Hitchcock